nowfloats/ANAChat-iOS/README.md

 follow the above steps from 4 to 7  to complete the installation

-## Author

-RakeshTatekonda609, rakesh.tatekonda@nowfloats.com

 ## License

-ANAChat is available under the GNU-GPL V3 license.
-See the LICENSE file for more info.
+ANAChat is available under the [GNU GPLv3 license](https://www.gnu.org/licenses/gpl-3.0.en.html).